Prize-winners at the Livingston Lord Library*

 Guardian First Book Award

 The Guardian first book award was established in 1999 to reward the finest new literary talent.
 Unique among book awards, it is open to writing across all genres and judged by both a celebrity panel and members of the public who participate through reading groups run by Waterstone's stores.
+The awards ceased in 2016; read why here.

 Herbert Hoover Book Prize

 The Herbert Hoover Book Award honors the best scholarly book on any aspect of American history during President Hoover's long and momentous public life.
+As of January 2011, it appears that the book award has been discontinued.

 History of Science Society